marvinlabs/customer-area/readme.txt

 == Changelog ==

+= 7.1.6 (2017/04/05) =

+* Fix: pages content listing were not loading properly or were showing a blank page instead
+* Fix: added some missing reset property that should prevent some themes to crash on single private pages
+* Fix: wrong alignment of the carousel on single private pages when showing 3 items on large screens

 = 7.1.5 (2017/02/07) =

 * Fix: default collection view type can now be overridden with a hook